-- Order number and position number in the order - Type, model number, nominal size and valve version - Pressure and temperature of the process medium - Flow rate in m3/h - Bench range of the actuator (e.g. 0.2 to 1 bar) - Is a strainer installed? - Installation drawing
+- Order number and position number in the order - Type, model number, nominal size and valve version - Pressure and temperature of the process medium - Flow rate in cu.ft/min or m3/h - Bench range of the actuator (e.g. 0.2 to 1 bar) - Is a strainer installed? - Installation drawing

-EB 8065 EN
+EB 8066 EN